tmacam/dapr-docs/daprdocs/content/en/operations/extending-dapr/developing-pluggable-components.md

 }

 ```
-#### Build and run comonent service
+### Build and run component service

-Build the external gRPC component component.
+Build the external gRPC component.
 ```shell
 `dotnet build`
 ```

 Now you should be able to implement any methods you would like to define for your external gRPC component service.

 Below is a code sample that shows how to implement methods.
-The sample is the same state store tempate from above (`MemStoreService.cs`) but with added methods for Features, Get, Set and BulkSet.
+The sample is the same state store template from above (`MemStoreService.cs`) but with added methods for Features, Get, Set and BulkSet.
 All methods have been overridden in the code sample.

 ```csharp
 Now implement the external gRPC component